groboclown/p4ic4idea/README.md

 * Looks like passing the password in the property doesn't work right.
   It still needs a "login", but at least we can not store the login in the ticket file.
-* Loading the file contents can return extra information regarding the Perforce server performance running the operation.  -In order to combat this, the command performs an extra step to read the extended file status to pull in the actual file size, then trim down the returned file to the actual size.-  The file is scanned backwards to find the start of the stats (size doesn't work due to server stored size vs. client download size differences; think -k and line ending changes). his needs to be monitored to make sure there isn't too much being trimmed.
 * p4java API can flood the temp directory with "p4j\*.tmp" files.
   The plugin has a watch-dog thread that cleans these up periodically.